Support – Frequently Asked Questions on Child Maintenance

 TIP: Draft a separate affidavit explaining your case.
 Outline some background information and reasons why the Court should give you what you request.
 Attach it to Form 2.

-Once you complete the Form A and submit it to the Clerk of the Simon’s Town Children’s Court, they will process it and allocate it a case number or reference number.
+Once you complete the Form A and submit it to the Clerk of the Johannesburg Children’s Court, they will process it and allocate it a case number or reference number.
 The Clerk of the Court would then allocate a date to the matter and advise the parties accordingly when the court date is.
 Please note that some courts follow a different process for processing the application and informing the parties of the court date.
 Please enquire from the Court when making the application what process they follow.

 TIP: Obtain the contact details of the Court for you to contact them to obtain the Court date or other information.
 Ask for their contact number and email address.

-Appearing in the Simon’s Town Children’s Court
+Appearing in the Johannesburg Children’s Court

 When notified of the Court date, both you and the other parent should attend.
 If you are making use of a lawyer (Advocate or Attorney), inform them timeously of the date.
 Depending on the Court, you may first see the Clerk or go directly to the Magistrate.
 The Children’s Court would do its best to try to resolve the matter.
 If the parents cannot come to an agreement, the Children’s Court may postpone the matter for either of the following: